sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-inner-joins/README.md

 FROM instructor;
 ```

-But how would you get all of one instructor's students?
+How would you get all of one instructor's students?

 ## Joins